wgnr/delilah-resto/README.md

 # Delilah Restó 🍽
-The goal of this proyect is to build an API REST to manage a food store's orders using nodejs and MySQL.
+The goal of this project is to build an API REST to manage a food store's orders using nodejs and MySQL.
 Designing its architecture, DB entity relationship diagram and API endpoints with documentation.

 #### Key Features
 - User sign in with JWT